zmalone/chef-web-docs/source/test-your-infrastructure-code/rhel/index.md

 After completing this tutorial, you should be able to:

-* use [Serverspec](http://serverspec.org) to verify that your cookbook configures the system as you expect.
+As optional exercises, learn how to write a _custom resource_ that includes test coverage to brings up a basic web server configuration on both Red Hat Enterprise Linux and Ubuntu.
+As a second exercise, you'll refactor the `awesome_customers_rhel` cookbook that you've built in the previous tutorial to make it more readable.
+You'll write test code first to remove the need to manually test your refactored cookbook.

-* use [ChefSpec](http://sethvargo.github.io/chefspec/) to verify that your resources are properly defined, even before you apply your cookbook.
+* use [InSpec](https://docs.chef.io/inspec_reference.html) to verify that your cookbook configures the system as you expect.
-* use [RuboCop](https://github.com/bbatsov/rubocop) and [Foodcritic](http://acrmp.github.io/foodcritic/) to verify that your cookbook adheres to accepted coding standards and avoids common defects.
+* use [ChefSpec](https://docs.chef.io/chefspec.html) to verify that your resources are properly defined, even before you run your cookbook.

-You'll also have increased confidence that the `awesome_customers` cookbook that you've built in the previous tutorials will behave as you expect in production.
+* use [RuboCop](https://docs.chef.io/rubocop.html) and [Foodcritic](https://docs.chef.io/foodcritic.html) to verify that your cookbook adheres to accepted coding standards and avoids common defects.

-You'll get started by setting up the Chef Development Kit and familiarize yourself with Test Kitchen.
+You'll get started by ensuring that you're set up for local development.

-[GITHUB] After you complete this tutorial, you can refer back to the final version of the code on [GitHub](https://github.com/learn-chef/test-your-infrastructure-code-rhel).
+[GITHUB] After you complete this tutorial, you can [refer to the final version](https://github.com/learn-chef/awesome_customers_test_rhel) of the code on GitHub.